ndesgranges/simple-plant/README.md

 Simple plant aims to provide a very simple integration to help you list and take care of your plants without any external service or sensor.

+I also developped a custom card for this integration: [simple-plant-card](https://github.com/ndesgranges/simple-plant-card)

 ## Context

 Over the years, I've acquired a lot of plants.
 It became hard to remember when to water my plants.